Rural communities in Zambia depend on forests for their livelihoods, yet poverty drives deforestation.

 Sustainable Income and Market Creation

 Rural communities can earn an income while protecting their forests.
-We work with communities to create enterprises based on sustainable products like honey.
-In 2016, we partnered with Bee Sweet to build markets by training communities on beekeeping.
+We work with communities to create enterprises based on sustainable products like honey production.

 Opportunities for formal employment are rare in the rural areas where we work.
 Which is why we provide opportunities and employ people to protect their environment.
 We hire and train people locally for our Community Engagement Conservation, Forest Monitoring, and Community Scout Team, as well as operational support positions.

-IMPACT: 90 people hired from the local community and employed by BCP whose salaries support 8,100 people
+IMPACT: 87 people hired from the local community and employed by BCP whose salaries support 8,100 people.
+Local hires currently make up 60% of BCP's payroll.

 Community Development through Infrastructure